ThrudTheBarbarian/Azoth/README.md

 There are a bunch of test-applications (I generally wrote these while creating the functionality they demonstrate, so some of the earlier ones don't take full advantage of what is available in the framework, be warned).

+### Helper Tools

+- [genRsrc](Documentation/genRsrc) for taking a directory full of images and converting them into a single texture map with identified rectangles.
+Used to create the symbols font from Google's iconography amongst other things

+### Demonstration apps

-The simplest demo is [AZBasic](Documentation/AZBasic/README.md) which just opens a window and responds (by doing nothing) to events and can serve as a starting template.
+- [AZBasic](Documentation/AZBasic/README.md) is the simplest demo app, which just opens a window and responds (by doing nothing) to events and can serve as a starting template.
 The others try to demonstrate some piece of functionality, generally they're named after what they're showing off.

 ### Sources: